 For example, Scandinavian culture is known for an emphasis on individualism and self-reliance.
 This can lead to a minimalist lifestyle because it emphasizes using as few resources as possible.

-In addition, Scandinavia has a cold climate which can lead to a preference for using less energy to stay warm.
+In addition, Scandinavia has a cold climate which has lead to a focus on practical solutions, and a preference for using less energy and resources to stay warm.

 What Style is IKEA Furniture?

-The Swedish furniture company IKEA is known for its affordable, easy-to-use furniture.
-The furniture is typically made of plastic and metal, has a minimalist design, and is often brightly colored.
+IKEA is known for its affordable, easy-to-use, stylish, minimal, and self-assembled furniture.
+The furniture is typically made of wood, plastic and metal, and is often minimalist in nature.
 While the style of the furniture is popular in many parts of the world, it is particularly popular in Scandinavia.

 Do Scandinavians Like IKEA?